Basset Hound

 Country of Origin: France

 History: The basset hound was developed in 16th century France from a dwarf version of the Saint Hubert hound.
 It was developed to hunt small game with the hunter on foot.
 The breed was mostly kept by nobility, but rose in popularity among commoners after the French Revolution.
-It continues to be used for hunting, as well as a companion.
+It continues to be used for hunting as well as companionship.
 It is an especially popular companion in the U.S.

-Physical Description: This is a medium size, short legged, and heavy boned dog.
+Physical Description: This is a medium-sized, short-legged, and heavy-boned dog.
 It has a large, wide head that is covered with loose, wrinkled skin.
-The very long, broad ears are set low and the dark eyes have drooping lower eyelids.
+The very long, broad ears are set low, and the dark eyes have drooping lower eyelids.
 It has a deep muzzle and a dark nose with large nostrils.
 The coat is short and smooth in any hound color.

 Height: 14 inches